HomeSmartMesh/website-hugo/content/docs/3dprinting/_index.md

 {{< /grid >}}

 # Discord
-* Not all models have their own dedicated page and uploaded model, but if you like one of the below gallery models, feel free to ask on the discourse forum and I would upload it.
+* Not all models have their own dedicated page and uploaded model, but if you like one of the below gallery models, feel free to ask on the github forum and I would upload it.

-{{<icon_button text="Home Smart Mesh - 3D Printing" href="https://homesmartmesh.discourse.group/c/3d-printing" icon="discourse" >}}
+{{<icon_button text="Home Smart Mesh - website" href="https://github.com/HomeSmartMesh/website/discussions" icon="github" >}}

 # Gallery